tianocore/edk2-pytool-extensions/docs/usability/porting_a_platform.md

 ```

 This grabs nuget feed and any other external dependency.
-The EDK2 tools are precompiled for you and come down as Mu-Basetools.
+The EDK2 tools are precompiled for you and come down as Mu-Basetools as part of MU_BASECORE.
-If you instead used EDK2, you likely wouldn't have any dependencies.

 ### Build